AhmadHamze/hugo-toha-source/content/posts/AI/qdrant_chatbot/index.md

 To populate the database, we will make post requests to the Qdrant API, the data will be batched to avoid hitting the API limits.

-To insert or update data in Qdrant, we use `upsert` method:
+To insert or update data in Qdrant, we use the `upsert` method

 ```python
 from qdrant_client.http import models